caroldbzz/pybr2025-kedro-mlflow-new/kedro-mlflow-board-games/docs/source/index.rst

-.. kedro_mlflow_boards documentation master file, created by sphinx-quickstart.
+.. kedro_mlflow_board_games documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project kedro_mlflow_boards's API docs!
+Welcome to project kedro_mlflow_board_games's API docs!
 =============================================

 .. toctree::